morrow1nd/luax/README.md

   * basic statements (*variable-declaration*, *if/while*, *break*, *continue*, *function-define*)
   * mutli-assign, multi-return  - `a, b = 1, 2;` `function(a, b) return a+b, a-b; end`
   * *table*  - a container containing several key-values.
 The type of key or value can be any one of those types listed above.
-  * meta table  - a table defining what would happens when specific action made to a table(such as: get set call), see example: [*read-only table*](https://github.com/morrow1nd/luax/blob/master/doc/luax_reference_manual.md#meta-table)
+  * meta table  - a table defining what would happens when specific action made to a table(such as: get set call), example: [*read-only table*](https://github.com/morrow1nd/luax/blob/master/doc/luax_reference_manual.md#meta-table)
-  * function  - first-class citizen, see example: [*link several functions*](https://github.com/morrow1nd/luax/blob/master/doc/luax_reference_manual.md#function)
+  * function  - first-class citizen, example: [*link several functions*](https://github.com/morrow1nd/luax/blob/master/doc/luax_reference_manual.md#function)